Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 1. **value** (_string_): Value that will be searched in the given tables.
 For example:

 		J23106-RBS_STD-LacI-rpoC-g2
-2. **possible_labware** (_dict_): a dictionary where every value is a dictionary containing a dataframe that will correspond to the values where _value_ will be searched and the labware associated to that dataframe.
+2. **possible_labware** (_dict_): a dictionary where every value is a dictionary containing a data frame corresponding to the values where _value_ will be searched and the labware associated with that data frame.

-    The dataframe that contains the different values should be under the key "Map Names" and the labware associated under the key "Opentrons Place".
-In addition, the values of the dictionary should have a third item with the key "Label" to be able to recognize the item in case of the _value_ being more than once in a specific dataframe
+    The dataframe containing the different values should be under the key "Map Names" and the labware associated under the "Opentrons Place" key.
+In addition, the dictionary's values should have a third item with the key "Label" to recognize the item in case of the _value_ being more than once in a specific data frame.

     For instance: